sandboxnu/graduatenu/README.md

 3. **api-client:** A typescript client responsible for providing a streamlined and typed interface to interact with our API.
 The frontend uses this client to send request to our API.

-4. **scrapers-v2**: A typescript web scraper repsonsible for scraping [Northeastern's course catalog website](https://catalog.northeastern.edu/undergraduate/) for the latest graduation requirements for majors at Northeastern.
+4. **scrapers-v2**: Formerly located in this repo, now lives in [it's own repo](https://github.com/sandboxnu/major-scraper).
+A typescript web scraper repsonsible for scraping [Northeastern's course catalog website](https://catalog.northeastern.edu/undergraduate/) for the latest graduation requirements for majors at Northeastern.

 5. **common**: All common types and logic used by our frontend, api and scrapers.